kragorg/dng/chapters/2025-11-08 — Dungeons and Gardens.md

 Doctor Pepe, peeking from his doorway, looses a crossbow bolt that ricochets harmlessly away.
 Elara is more fortunate; her arrow bites deep into a joint in the second armor’s arm.

-Kragor steps into the fray, his new longsword a blur of grey death.
+Kragor steps into the fray, the longsword a blur of grey death.
 He brings it down on the first armor.
 The dirge-song of the blade rings out as it smashes into the construct’s shoulder.
 Plates of enchanted iron buckle and split, and the thing staggers, its animating light flickering like a faulty lamp, wounded but not yet dead.

 Scarlet’s flame goes wide, painting the stone wall with a brief, angry light.
 Whisper throws a javelin that glances off its shoulder.
 Gerhard’s arrow skips off the armor’s helm with a shriek of metal.
 But Halite, finding his rhythm, drives his trident deep into its chest.
 There is a grinding crunch, a final shudder, and the construct collapses into a heap of scrap.

 The last armor stands alone, turning its helmeted head from Halite to Kragor.
 It lumbers toward the orc, its iron fists raised.
 Its first blow is a ponderous, telegraphed swing that Kragor parries with a jarring clash of steel.
 As it raises its arms for a second, crushing blow, Elara’s arrow sinks into the joint of its knee, making it stumble.
-Doctor Pepe’s fires his crossbow.
+Doctor Pepe fires his crossbow.
 The bolt, a splinter of wood and iron guided by a hand that has forgotten its own sureness, flies not true but wide.
 It sparks against the corridor wall then is swallowed by the gloom.

 It is Kragor who ends it.
 Another swing of the thunder-grey blade, a final, sorrowful note hanging in the air.
 The longsword cleaves the armor from shoulder to hip.
 The construct falls apart, two halves of dead, useless iron that crash to the floor with a deafening, final clang.

-The final, deafening clang of sundered iron fades.
 Silence rushes in to fill the void, thick and heavy as grave dust.
-It is a silence broken only by the harsh, ragged gulps of air from lungs that have earned every breath.
+It is broken only by the harsh, ragged gulps of air from lungs that have earned every breath.

-Kragor steps over the cloven ruin of the last armor, the dirge-blade in his hand humming with a low, satisfied thrum.
+Kragor steps over the ruin of the last armor, the dirge-blade in his hand humming with a low, satisfied thrum.
 He prods the heap of bone and rotting silk that was Ferol Sal with the toe of his boot.
 He kneels.
 His scarred green fingers, with a delicacy born of a hundred dissections on the battlefield, probe the brittle, web-like fabric of the wight’s robes.
 He finds them nestled in a secret fold over the skeleton’s ribs: two small keys of blackened brass, their shapes ornate and unfamiliar.
 They are cold as a corpse’s kiss in his palm.

 He and Gerhard move deeper into the laboratory, a place of foul stinks and fouler science.
 Against the walls, barrels bound in verdigris-eaten iron stand sentinel.
 Their contents bubble with a slow, greasy *plop… plop…*, releasing a sharp, vinegary reek that stings the throat and waters the eyes.
 What dormant plagues or transformative poisons simmer in that viscous broth, they do not care to learn.